mschouler/aero-optim/docs/optimizer.md

 2) deformed geometry meshing,

-3) simulation execution
+3) simulation execution,

+4) post-processing i.e. QoI extraction and constraint application.

+!!!
+Tip
+    The [`constraint`](https://github.com/mschouler/aero-optim/blob/master/src/ins_optimizer.py#L176-L188) method based on [`inspyred` documentation](https://inspyred.readthedocs.io/en/latest/recipes.html#constraint-selection) is put in place in order to penalize inadequate geometries both in terms of area and lift coefficient.

-In the end, all simulations results are post-processed to extract the appropriate QoIs returned as a list of floats.
+In the end, all simulations QoIs are returned as a list of floats.